Vet Eugene McGrath gives his tips on what to think about when you're considering getting a family pet.

 6. Do you have space for a dog?
 Is your garden fenced to a height of at least 5 ft?
 If you don’t have a garden you should consider a cat as a pet.
 If your dog will be outside in the garden for any period of time, will you provide a secure and comfortable shelter for your pet?
 Have you thought about where the pet will be going to the toilet and how often you will have to collect the poo?

 7. How often are you away?
-If a lot do not get a dog.
+If you travel a lot for work or pleasure, do not get a dog.
 It’s cruel to leave animals, especially dogs at home alone for a long time and costly also to put them in kennels.

 8. Have you or your family any allergies to animals?
 Best check this out before you adopt.